Thornlands, Queensland: Education

 Thornlands State School is a government primary (Prep-6) school for boys and girls at Panorama Drive (27.5487°S 153.2644°E).
 In 2017, the school had an enrolment of 741 students with 55 teachers (44 full-time equivalent) and 34 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 Bay View State School is a government primary (Prep-6) school for boys and girls at 77 Ziegenfusz Road (27.5637°S 153.2618°E).
 In 2017, the school had an enrolment of 746 students with 53 teachers (49 full-time equivalent) and 30 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

 Redland District Special School is a special education primary and secondary (Early Childhood-12) school for boys and girls at 51-53 Panorama Drive (27.5501°S 153.2606°E).
 In 2017, the school had an enrolment of 136 students with 42 teachers (34 full-time equivalent) and 46 non-teaching staff (27 full-time equivalent).

 Faith Lutheran College (Beveridge Road campus) is a private secondary (7-12) campus of Faith Lutheran College at 15 Beveridge Road (27.5764°S 153.2805°E).

 Carmel College is a Catholic secondary (7-12) school for boys and girls at 20 Ziegenfusz Road (27.5653°S 153.2670°E).
 In 2017, the school had an enrolment of 1,124 students with 86 teachers (84 full-time equivalent) and 32 non-teaching staff (26 full-time equivalent).

+There are no government secondary schools in Thornlands.
+The nearest government secondary schools are Cleveland District State High School in neighbouring Cleveland to the north and Victoria Point State High School in neighbouring Victoria Point to the south-east.

 Nazarene Theological College is a theological college in the Wesleyan tradition at 40 Woodlands Drive.
 It offers tertiary education in theology, including preparation for the ministry in the Church of the Nazarene.
 It is open to students of other Christian denominations.